 In June 2011, the Company entered into an investment agreement (the "Investment Agreement") with Dutchess Opportunity Fund II, LP, a Delaware limited partnership ("Dutchess").
-Pursuant to the terms of the Investment Agreement, Dutchess committed to purchase, in a series of purchase transactions ("Puts") up to Twenty Million (\$20,000,000) Dollars of the Company's common stock over a period of up to thirty-six (36) months.
+Pursuant to the terms of the Investment Agreement, Dutchess committed to purchase, in a series of purchase transactions ("Puts") registered share of the Company's common stock.
+The Investment Agreement automatically terminates on August 12, 2014.

 The amount that the Company is entitled to request with each Put delivered to Dutchess is equal to, at its option, either (i) two hundred percent (200%) of the average daily volume (U.S. market only) of its common stock for the three (3) Trading Days prior to the applicable Put Notice Date, multiplied by the average of the three (3) daily closing prices immediately preceding the Put Date or (ii) the lesser of the market value of the remaining unsold registered shares or five hundred thousand dollars (\$500,000).
-The purchase price to be paid by Dutchess for the shares of common stock covered by each Put will be equal to ninety-four percent (94%) of the lowest daily volume weighted average prices of the common stock during the five day trading period beginning on the effective date of the Put.
+The purchase price to be paid by Dutchess for the shares of common stock covered by each Put is equal to ninety-four percent (94%) of the lowest daily volume weighted average prices of the common stock during the five-day trading period beginning on the effective date of the Put.